Sally Smith (MSc,MA,BSC.Hons)Relationship Counsellor

 £50 for 50 minute session for Young People 10 -18yrs

-DURING THIS PERIOD OF SOCIAL DISTANCING I AM ABLE TO OFFER ONLINE & PHONE SESSIONS
+DURING THIS PERIOD I AM ABLE TO OFFER SOCIAL DISTANCED FACE TO FACE, ZOOM & PHONE SESSIONS

 I work from home in a tranquil, quiet and private location.